-Here a just a few free services online:
+Here are just a few free services online:

 Code Validation does play a role in good and efficient web development.
 If your website is free of errors then the browser can render it easier and quicker.

-Use an image editing software to optimize your images.
-Photoshop's "Save For Web" feature works well to optimizae your images.
+Use image-editing software to optimize your images.
+Photoshop's "Save For Web" feature works well to optimize your images.
 Be sure to select the best file type for the image.
 JPG is best for photos with a variety of different colors.
 GIF is best for graphics with simple and solid colors and even simple transparencies.
-PNG is asimilar GIFs but works much better for transparencies and semi-transparencies.
-But be carefule with overuse of PNG files, as their file size adds up fast.
-Most image software will let you preview what it will look like and it's file size in these various file types.
-So, play around until you get the best looking image at the smallest file size.
+PNG is similar to GIF but works much better for transparencies and semi-transparencies.
+But be careful not to overuse PNG files, as their file size adds up fast.
+Most image software will let you preview what it will look like and its file size in these various file types.
+So, play around until you get the best-looking image at the smallest file size.

 Image sprites are when you use one larger image that contains multiple images spaced out.
-An example might be a navigation with a roll over state.
-Instead of two separate images you can have the normal state and rollover state as one image right above the other then using css you can change the position of the background image to determine which one to show.
+An example might be navigation with a roll-over state.
+Instead of two separate images, you can have the normal state and rollover state as one image right above the other.
+Then using CSS you can change the position of the background image to determine which one to show.
 This might not decrease the file size, but it will decrease your HTTP requests and ensure that your normal state and rollover are loaded at the same time. *Note: you are not limited to just two images for a sprite, I've seen an image that contains over 100 image sprites!

 No Text Images

 Sometimes you really want to design and emphasize text by using an image.
 But, this isn't always the best idea.
 Even outside of file sizes or HTTP requests, it hurts search engine optimization.
 Instead of using images, try using text and be creative with text elements using background images or CSS3.
-You can use non-web safe fonts on your site with extensions like Google Web Fonts: http://www.google.com/webfonts.
-But, this does increase download time (around 50kb), but can be worthwhile if you use this tool to replace just 5 images.
+You can use non-web-safe fonts on your site with extensions like Google Web Fonts.
+But, this does increase download time (around 50kb) but can be worthwhile if you use this tool to replace just 5 images.
 It also means that text is now friendly to search engines.

 Don't resize images in the code